retruxstudio/hycam/README.md

 ## Setup

 Hycam app available in python-based and windows app.
-For the windows app, you can easily install it by running the `hycamsetup.exe` file.
+For the windows app, you can install it from <a href="https://github.com/retruxstudio/hycam/releases/tag/v1.0.0">Release page</a>.
 And for the python-based, you should have all of the requirements shown below before use it:

 - Python 3.9.7+
 - Mediapipe 0.8.9+